Skip to main content

 Christmas-week to early January — the lull

 Most compers stop.
 Some Christmas competitions are still running.
 New Year and Valentine's Day competitions start launching.
 Lower entry numbers across the board — surprisingly good for niche entries.
+January gym, health and wellness brands launch their first competitions of the year in the last week of December, and entry pools are tiny because everyone else is asleep.

 What you can actually win at Christmas